-...
+[TO BE EXTENDED]

 Composition Use Case 1:

 Based on a request made by one of the industrial partners, we added a module (ConfidenceCalculator) for pre-calculating a final confidence score per category on each node of the entailment graph and for adding this information to the graph.
 Precalculating these scores, we make the actually matching step more efficient and avoid redundancy in the calculation of combined confidence scores.
 As a result, the confidence calculation in the Category Annotator module has been simplified to combining the final scores of different matching nodes.
 Unlike in the transduction layer prototype, the input fragment graph is now compared to the collapsed (not the raw) entailment graph.